Chart Color Schemes

 Frequently Asked Questions - Infrastructure

-20.5 hectare master planned community by Frasers Property featuring 753 dwellings and the Burwood Brickworks Shopping Centre, the first retail centre to achieve Living Building Challenge Petal Certification.
-The precinct delivers a 6 Star Green Star Communities rating, 2.5 hectares of parkland including Middleborough Reserve, an urban plaza, and a rooftop urban farm.
-The shopping centre opened in 2019 and the broader residential and public realm works reached completion by early 2024.
+A 20.5-hectare master-planned community by Frasers Property featuring 753 dwellings (townhomes, apartments, and land lots) and the award-winning Burwood Brickworks Shopping Centre, the first retail centre globally to achieve Living Building Challenge Petal Certification.
+The precinct achieved a 6 Star Green Star Communities rating and includes 2.5 hectares of parkland (including Middleborough Reserve), an urban plaza, a rooftop urban farm, and over 40 specialty retailers.
+The shopping centre opened in December 2019, with the broader residential and public realm works completed by early 2024.

 Suburban Rail Loop East - Emergency Support Facility Mount Waverley